 It’s been a long, hard six-year struggle to keep the Party Revolution going.

-A crazy amount of money has been invested, a million mind-numbing hours spent chained to the computer dealing with logistics, many fallouts with close collaborators, endless frustrations on all fronts, and we’re now on our fourth “Tom”.
+A crazy amount of money has been invested, a million mind-numbing hours spent chained to the computer dealing with logistics, many fallouts with close collaborators, endless frustrations on all fronts, and we’re now on our seventh “Tom”.
 For real. (he’s great).

 When I began writing this post, I honestly wasn’t sure whether or not this thing had been a disaster.
 Despite all the successes listed above, I’d been red-lining for way too long and driven myself to the brink.
 For the first time in my life, anxiety had been creeping in and was seriously affecting my mood, memory and motivation.